• Default font size

 A:

-The proposed commencement date of re-imposition of the HAT is 1 January 2025.
+The collection of HAT will resume on 1 January 2025.

 back to top